Connor-F/RemoteCommander/README.md

 client code checks the hosts OS and executes the appropriate commands for that OS.

 **todo**
-command line history (up arrow) -> difficult without using libs clear vars when an incorrect command is typed document each command and args
+- command line history (up arrow) -> difficult without using libs
+- clear vars when an incorrect command is typed
+- document each command and args
+- find which keycodes are invalid